 - Quick Glance

-- 35 M
+- 20 M

-- 2 H, 35 M
+- 2 H

 - Makes 6 popovers

-Place the flour in a large mixing bowl (if you have a large measuring cup with a spout, that is great) and, with a fork or whisk, beat in the milk, a little at a time, to prevent it from forming lumps.
-Allow the flour and milk mixture to stand at room temperature for at least an hour.
+Place the flour in a large bowl or a large measuring cup with a spout.
+Using a fork or whisk, beat in the milk, a little at a time to prevent the batter from forming lumps.
+Let the flour and milk mixture stand at room temperature for at least an hour.

-- 4. After the flour and milk mixture has stood for over an hour, place the popover pan in the oven on the stone to heat.
+After the flour and milk mixture has stood for over an hour, place the popover pan in the oven on the stone to heat.

-- 5. Separate 3 of the eggs, saving the whites and storing the yolks.
+Separate 3 of the eggs, saving the whites and storing the yolks.
 Beat the 2 whole eggs and 3 egg whites together, then beat in about 1/2 cup of the flour and milk mixture.
 Then beat the egg mixture into the remaining flour and milk mixture.

-Sprinkle the salt over the batter and whisk in the hot cream.
+Sprinkle the salt over the batter and slowly whisk in the warm cream.

-- 7. Pull the hot popover pan out of the oven.
+Pull the hot popover pan out of the oven.
 I like to place the pan over the sink.
-Spray one cup of the popover pan well with nonstick cooking spray and immediately pour batter into that cup, filling it more than 3/4 full.
+Generously spray the cups of the popover pan with nonstick cooking spray and immediately pour the batter into the cups, filling each no more than 3/4 full.
 This 6-cup batch of filling should be exactly enough for 6 cups.
-Repeat spraying and filling each cup.
 Place the popover pan on the hot stone and bake for 9 minutes.
 Do NOT open the oven.